0xJam3z/Python2/README.md

-All coursework for CIT-117 and CIT-117L Python Programming 2 Fall 2024
+All coursework for CIT-117 and CIT-117L Python Programming 2 Fall 2024 with Prof. Brian Candido